-The sequence where Robert Downey Jr. is seen hanging from a rope flying across the skies above Thailand including a Buddhist temple was done for real with Downey performing the stunt himself after director Roger Spottiswoode had rejected doing it using such alternative techniques such as blue screen or back projection.
+The sequence where Robert Downey, Jr. is seen hanging from a rope flying across the skies above Thailand, including a Buddhist temple, was done for real, with Downey performing the stunt himself, after Director Roger Spottiswoode had rejected doing it, using such alternative techniques as bluescreen or back projection.

-The "golden BB" that Jack Neely talks about is a slang term referring to a single rifle shot that is so well-placed it can bring down a plane or other aircraft.
-Such shot is demonstrated in the opening of the film.
+The "golden BB", about which Jack Neely talks, is a slang term referring to a single rifle shot that is so well placed, it can bring down a plane or other aircraft.
+Such a shot is demonstrated in the opening of the film.

-The movie was originally developed around 1985 with Richard Rush at the helm as director.
-The film was intended to be the first comedy about Vietnam but Good Morning, Vietnam (1987) beat it to the screens in 1987.
-Moreover, the 1979 Australian war movie about Vietnam, The Odd Angry Shot (1979), was a comedy.
+The movie was originally developed around 1985, with Richard Rush at the helm as director.
+The film was intended to be the first comedy about Vietnam, but Good Morning, Vietnam (1987) beat it to the screens.
+Moreover, the Australian war movie about Vietnam, The Odd Angry Shot (1979), was a comedy.

 The movie is set in 1969.
 When Billy receives the notice that his pilot license has been canceled, there is a poster in the background of an astronaut on the moon.
 That poster could not have existed before July 1969 when the first moon landing was made.
 Thus this movie had to happen in the last five months of 1969.

 According to Writer/Director Richard Rush, he had made a deal with Carolco Pictures for the film to be made there with the intention of directing the film himself after adapting Christopher Robbins book.
 Andrew Vajna then took the film away from Rush and brought in is own people to rework the story line.